Water & Sanitation

 billion

-people have gained readily accessible safe water in their homes since 2000.
+people have gained access to readily available and safe water at home since 2000.

 billion